 Map it for me

-Adair Hall, 251 Ukrop Way, is located next to the parking garage at intersection of Ukrop Way (formerly Campus Drive) and Landrum Drive.
+Adair Hall at 251 Ukrop Way is located near the intersection of Ukrop Way (formerly Campus Drive) and Landrum Drive.

 Adair Hall houses an Olympic sized pool, lounge, gymnasium, dance studio, classrooms, and offices for both the Kinesiology Department and the Dance Program at William & Mary.
-It was originally built as a women's physical education building.
-Construction began in 1961 and the dedication ceremony was held on November 15, 1963.
-During construction in 1962, a ditch on the women's athletic field for the sewerage line to Adair and Yates caved in.
-Construction worker Charles S. Taylor was killed and another worker was seriously injured.
+Originally built as a women's physical education building, construction began in 1961, with the dedication ceremony on November 15, 1963.
+During construction, a ditch on the women's athletic field for the sewerage line to Adair and Yates caved in, killing construction worker Charles S. Taylor and seriously injuring another.

 References